koompios/pionux.org/docs/Installation.md

 - `$ pi -S telegram-cli-git` provides command-line interface to connect and use Telegram.
 For more information about the program, visit the program page on [Github](https://github.com/vysheng/tg).
 - `$ pi -S nctelegram-git` is a command-line interface for Telegram based on [Ncurses]() and needs **telegram-cli-git** to run.
 For more information about the program, visit the program page on [Github](https://github.com/Nanoseb/ncTelegram).
 - `$ pi -S python-telegram-send` , not a full client but a command-line tool to directly send messages or files via Telegram.
+##### Helps
+###### Can't Open Telegram, What should I do?
+If you are finding trouble with telegram after you have updated it like when you try to open it back and it can't open or can open for only seconds.What you need to do is that you must go into terminal and type this `$ telegram-desktop`and then `Enter`.

+It will appear the some problems connected to **Qt5,libicu,etc**, please [Click here]().

 ---
 ## Software
 #### Gnome